riffusion/riffusion-hobby/README.md

 * Inference server: https://github.com/hmartiro/riffusion-inference
 * Model checkpoint: https://huggingface.co/riffusion/riffusion-model-v1

-This Python backend does the model inference and audio processing.
-It contains:
+This repository contains the Python backend does the model inference and audio processing, including:

  * a diffusers pipeline that performs prompt interpolation combined with image conditioning
  * a module for (approximately) converting between spectrograms and waveforms